CONNECT WITH:

 In addition to the paternity case, Delgado has a pair of lawsuits pending in New York tied to her dalliance with Miller.

 In federal court, she is suing the 2016 Trump campaign and two former senior staffers, Sean Spicer and Reince Priebus, for sexual discrimination.
-Delgado, has become a Never Trumper Republican, alleges that she was stripped of her responsibilities and frozen out of a White House job after she got pregnant.
+Delgado, who has become a Never Trumper Republican, alleges that she was stripped of her responsibilities and frozen out of a White House job after she got pregnant.
 Spicer and Priebus served as press secretary and chief of staff, respectively, in the first Trump administration.

 Attorney Sandy Fox